 The Queensland coral fishery is a hand collection harvest fishery operating along the Queensland east coast, from the tip of Cape York to the southern border of the Great Barrier Reef.
 Fishing can take place within permitted zones of the Great Barrier Reef Marine Park.
 Harvesting is also permitted, for some authority holders in 2 small areas in South East Queensland waters.

-The fishery is designated by the fishery symbol D.
+The fishery operates under the fishery symbol D.

-The commercial coral fishery targets a broad range of species from the classes Anthozoa and Hydrozoa.
-The key components of the fishery are:
+The fishery targets a broad range of species from the classes Anthozoa and Hydrozoa.
+Key components include: